zchyde/brooklinebooksmith.com/_posts/2015-11-20-holiday-gift-guide-kids.md

 ![](/uploads/versions/9780525428879---x----342-400x---.jpg)**ROBO-SAUCE** by Adam Rubin, illustrated by Daniel Salmieri [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9780525428879)

 What could be better than a book that TRANSFORMS?!
 Into a ROBOT no less?!
 Rubin and Salmieri really hit it out of the park with this one!
-A wickedly clever (make sure you read all the fine print and details!), robot romp that captures the heart of the imagination and proves that we are still kids at heart.
+A wickedly clever (make sure you read all the fine print and details!) robot romp that captures the heart of the imagination and proves that we are still kids at heart.
 After all, who could be too old for cardboard robots?

 ---